2 Cookin Mamas

 Key Lime Pudding Cake

-Jump to Recipe Print Recipe
+Jump to Recipe

 Key Lime Pudding Cake is a creamy, sweet dessert that's perfect for summer.
 A tart refreshing cake batter, flavored with key lime, magically bakes into two separate layers, a light airy sponge cake with a tangy custardy pudding underneath.
-Made in individual ramekins, it's the ideal serving size for picnics, barbecues and special occasions.
+Made in individual ramekins, it's the ideal serving size for picnics, barbecues, and special occasions.

 Overhead of 3 key lime cake ramekins on white platter with green flowers and lime slices.

-The top layer is a light as air spongy cake with a wonderfully tart key lime flavor.
+The top layer is a light-as-air spongy cake with a wonderfully tart key lime flavor.
 Hidden beneath is a creamy, tangy key lime pudding that is cool on the tongue and a perfect foil for the cake.
 The combination of textures is just amazing!

 And yes, it's yellow, the authentic color of anything key lime.
 Just take a look at the luscious sunshine-y deliciousness inside this pudding cake!